Palermo is the capital of Sicily, which is the largest island in the Mediterranean. It is rich in history, culture, and delicious cuisine.

 The story goes that Rosalia appeared in a dream to a local hunter.
 That way, she showed him the location of her remains.
 They were in a cave where she had died.

 The hunter went to the cave and found the remains.
-Then, people carried the bones from the mountains to the city and laid them to rest in Palermo Cathedral.
+Then, people carried the bones from the mountain to the city and laid them to rest in Palermo Cathedral.

 Shortly afterward, the plague left the city.
 So Rosalia became its patron saint.

 You can visit the site where the bones were found.
-After a bus ride, you have to hike up the hill, so reserve enough time for it.
+There is a church built inside the mountain.
+The local bus takes you right in front of the place.

 Construction of Palermo Cathedral began in 1168 by a local cardinal.
 The idea was to bring the power of the Roman Catholic Church to this multicultural island.
 The cardinal also hoped to strengthen his power in relation to the Norman king of Sicily, William II.